Personal Loan Scams: What They Are and How to Protect Yourself

 • Lack of a physical address or phone number

 Before moving forward with any personal loan, verify the credentials of any bank or financial institution you use for a loan.
-You can verify authenticity by looking up the company’s credentials on the Nationwide Multistate Licensing System’s website (NMLS).
+You can verify authenticity by looking up the company’s credentials on the Nationwide Multistate Licensing System (NMLS).

-Further, Stern suggests the following security measure: type the website address into the browser rather than copying and pasting it.
-“Scammers can use hyperlinks and website addresses that look the same as legitimate websites, but are actually cloned sites.”
+“Scammers can use hyperlinks and website addresses that look the same as legitimate websites, but are actually cloned sites,” Stern said.

-» LEARN MORE: How to avoid debt relief scams
+» RELATED: How to avoid debt relief scams

 What to do if you’ve been scammed

-It can be difficult to get your money back if you become a victim of a scam.
-But you can take steps to protect your identity and potentially recover any lost funds.
+It can be difficult to get your money back if you fall victim to a scam.
+But there are steps you can take to protect your identity and potentially recover lost funds.
 Here’s what to do:

 1. Immediately stop communicating with the scammer.

-2. Report the crime to the local police and Internet Crime Complaint Center.
+2. Report the crime to the local police and with the Internet Crime Complaint Center (IC3).

-3. Contact your banks, credit card issuers, mortgage lender and other financial institutions you use to inform them of the scam so they can be aware of future suspicious account activity.
+3. Contact your bank(s), credit card issuer(s), mortgage lender and any other financial institutions you use to inform them of the scam so they can be aware of future suspicious account activity.

-4. Freeze your credit profile with TransUnion, Experian and Equifax to protect your identity and credit.
+4. Freeze your credit profiles with TransUnion, Experian and Equifax to protect your identity and credit.

 5. Change financial account passwords.